n1gp/rfspace_hpsdr/README.txt

 slices, there is a concept of 'COPY' rcvrs in this server.
 This would allow one to use HPSDR programs that expected more rcvrs than were attached.
-Currently if a program request more rcvrs than are actually attached the rfspace_usb2hpsdr server will make copies of the last 'real' rcvr.
+Currently if a program request more rcvrs than are actually attached the rfspace_hpsdr server will make copies of the last 'real' rcvr.
 This allows one to only have one SDR device attached and run PowerSDR mRX or Thetis, which may expect up to four rcvr slices.